 - 4 interview skills that will help you land your dream job

 - Watch out for this disturbing new trend in job interviews

 - This is the best way to talk about being fired in a job interview

 Another apt term would be “the snowball in hell letter,” given their scarcity.
 When she was in human resources, Bauke received a measly five of them over the course of 16 years.

 If you can muster the professionalism and grace to thank the people who interviewed you, rather than cursing them out, you could transform yourself from a reject into a pearl.
 Bauke has been a career strategist for 13 years and is now president of Congruity Career Consulting, but she still remembers the thought that popped into her head every time she got a gracious letter: Did I make the right decision?

-We talked to hiring professionals and job seekers who plucked success from the ashes of rejection.
+We talked to professionals in the staffing industry and job seekers who plucked success from the ashes of rejection.
 Read on for their input on why you should write such a letter, what it might contain and the positive results that can come from having written them.

 Whom to send it to

 Normal thank-you letters are addressed to everyone who interviewed you.
 The big-boy/girl letter, however, only goes to the decision maker and/or the HR representative you dealt with, according to Jane Trevaskis, a certified professional coach.
 “If the [rejection] letter you received is signed by the HR person … thank both of them,” she said.
 “If it is signed by the hiring manager, you need to send a thank-you note only to that person.”